 BI 14033 GENERAL BIOLOGY - A non-majors course that introduces the student to the unifying principles common to all levels of biological organization.
 Emphasis is at the cellular, organism and population levels with inquiry into the nature of scientific investigation.
-General Biology (BI 14033) must be taken concurrently with General Biology Lab (BI 14041).
+General Biology (BI14033) must be taken concurrently with General Biology Lab (BI14041).
 Students should have the same instructor for lecture and lab and will receive the same grade for both lecture and lab.
-Prerequisite: "C" or above in CP 02023 Fundamentals of Language or a minimum ACT 19 or Accuplacer English 83.
+Prerequisite: "C" or above in CP02023 Fundamentals of Language or a minimum ACT 19 or Accuplacer English 83 or Next Gen English 252.
 ACTS equivalent course number is BIOL1004.